FH-Inway/d365fo.tools.wikirepo/Work-with-tables-and-fields.md

 *You only have the TableId: 10347 on your hands and your memory doesn't seem to remember that this is actually CustTable*

 ```
-Get-D365Table -Name Custtable
+Get-D365Table -Name CustTable
 ```
 *You only have the "CustTable" on your hands and your memory doesn't seem to remember that this is actually TableId: 10347*

-**You want to see all fields for custtable, either by TableId or TableName**
+**You want to see all fields for CustTable, either by TableId or TableName**
 ```
 Get-D365TableField -TableId 10347
 #OR